sous-chefs/chef-splunk/README.md

   '`self-signed.example.com.crt`', and should be changed to something relevant for the local site before use, in a role or wrapper cookbook.

+The following attributes are related to setting up a splunk forwarder with the `client` recipe

+* `node['splunk']['tcpout_server_config_map']`: A hash of output options that will be added to the tcpout section of the outputs.conf file
+* `node['splunk']['input']['host']`: A string that specifies the default host name used in the inputs.conf file.
+Note that the inputs.conf file is not overwritten if this is not set.
+* `node['splunk']['input']['ports']`: An array of hashes that contain the input port configuration necessary to generate the inputs.conf file.

 The following attributes are related to upgrades in the `upgrade` recipe. **Note** The version is set to 4.3.7 and should be modified to suit in a role or wrapper, since we don't know what upgrade versions